refinedev/refine/documentation/docs/api-reference/core/hooks/auth/useLogin.md

 ## Usage

 Normally refine provides a default login page.
 If you prefer to use this default login page, there is no need to handle login flow manually.
-If we want to build a custom login page instead of default one that comes with refine, `useLogin` can be used like this:
+If we want to build a custom login page instead of the default one that comes with **refine**, `useLogin` can be used like this:

 ```tsx title="pages/customLoginPage"
 import { useLogin } from "@pankod/refine-core";